-In addition we discussed the implications of our results on the planet interpretation of observed rings and gaps.
-Indeed, similar pressure bumps are produced by planets of different masses depending on the gas accretion rate used, meaning that one should also take gas accretion into account in order to be able to constrain the mass of a planet creating a gap in the observed disc.
+In addition we discuss the implications of our results on the planetary interpretation of observed rings and gaps.
+Indeed, similar pressure bumps are produced by planets of different masses depending on the gas accretion rate used, meaning that we should also take gas accretion into account in order to be able to constrain the mass of a planet that is in the process of creating a gap in the observed disc.

-The gap opening mass is also an important parameter for the study of the formation of multiple planets in discs.
-We discussed the impact of gas accretion on migration, concluding that the major impact was linked to the gap opening mass as it dictates when the planet will switch its migration type (from type I to type II).
-This switch of migration type then changes the migration speed of the planets, which dictates the possibility of capture in resonances.
-The structure of such systems can therefore be highly impacted by planetary gas accretion.
-Even though our results rely on the assumptions made for the disc evolution and gas accretion rates, we identify important trends for planet formation simulations.
-In particular the change of the gap opening mass for accreting planets at low viscosity has important implications for planet population synthesis simulations.
-In addition our results are important when investigating the growth and migration of multiple planets in the same disc, as required by the Grand Tack scenario.
-Our study here supports the fact that gas accretion is an important factor not only for planetary growth, but also for the migration behavior of other planets and the gap shape and should be taken into account in future simulations and interpretation of observations of protoplanetary discs where planets are suspected.
+The gap-opening mass is also an important parameter for the study of the formation of multiple planets in discs.
+We discuss the impact of gas accretion on migration, concluding that a major impact is linked to the gap-opening mass as it dictates when the planet is expected to switch its migration type (from type I to type II).
+This switch in migration type then changes the migration speed of the planets, which determines the possibility of capture in resonances.
+The structure of such systems can, therefore, be highly impacted by planetary gas accretion.
+Even though our results rely on assumptions based on disc evolution and gas accretion rates, we identify important trends for planet formation simulations.
+In particular, the change of the gap-opening mass for accreting planets at low viscosity has important implications for simulations of planet population synthesis.
+In addition, our results are important when investigating the growth and migration of multiple planets in the same disc, as required by the grand tack scenario.
+Our study supports the fact that gas accretion is an important factor not only for planetary growth, but also for the migration behavior of other planets and the gap shape.
+Thus, it should be taken into account in future simulations and interpretations with regard to observations of protoplanetary discs where planets are suspected.